juhyunlee8187/SPOIndexGenerator/readme.md

 &nbsp;

-please note that this demo app currently only allows pdf to be added to the index\
+For simplicity the current sample code will only index PDF files\
-you can extend this by added more file reader code to the **Program.cs**
+you can extend this by adding more file reader related code to the **Program.cs**
 ~~~csharp
 ...
     Stream streamContent = await fileContent.ReadAsStreamAsync();